Shishunala Sharif

 Santha Shishunala Sharif (1819–1889) was an Indian saint, social reformer, philosopher and poet.

 Birth and early life

-Santa Shishunala Sharif was born as Mahammad Sharif on 7 March 1819 in Shishuvinahala, a village in Shigganvi (now Shiggaon) taluk (in Haveri district), Karnataka.
+Santa Shishunala Sharif was born as Mahammad Sharif on 7 March 1819 in Shishuvinahala, a village in Shigganvi (now Shiggaon taluk, Haveri district), Karnataka.

 He was the son of Imam Saheb, who was a disciple of Hajaresha Qadri, whose dream was to unite Hinduism and Islam.
 Hajaresha Qadri used to give "Linga Deeksha", or initiation by tying a linga around the neck of a disciple, as per the Lingayat tradition.
 His father used to teach him Ramayana, Mahabharata, and even the teachings of Allama Prabhu.
 Legend has it that Shishunala Sharif was conceived with the blessings of Basavanna.

 When Sharif was a boy, he was taught the tenets of both religions.
 In his birthplace Shishuvinahala, both Hindus and Muslims revere him as a saint at the same temple.

 Meeting Govinda Bhatta

 Govinda Bhatta, a Brahmin, was famous in the region as an unconventional Master.
 He cared little for caste or religion, and spent more time with anyone who invited him, and ate anywhere he felt like eating.

 One day, Govinda Bhatta came to Shishuvinahala, and Sharif's father found him seated under a tree.
 He asked him to accept his son as disciple.
 In front of the father, Govinda Bhatta called the young boy and said, "Sharif, who is your father?"
 The villagers laughed, but were shocked when the boy brashly said, "What kind of question are you asking?
 Your father and mine are the same!".
 Govinda Bhatta laughed, patted the boy on the back and said, "Excellent, Sharif!
 The land is fertile, the seed will sprout well.
 O Imam, leave Him to my care!
 From today, He is my son!"

 Sharif followed Govinda Bhatta back to his village.
 The boy was found to be curious about matters beyond logic and the world, and about the secrets of creation.
 These qualities were nurtured by Govinda Bhatta.
 Society was surprised by their closeness.
 In the eyes of Muslims, the boy was a Kaafir (infidel) and for Hindus, the Master was a Mleccha (outsider).